cdig/cd-module/README.md

 Here's how you'd upgrade a v1 module to v2.
 These commands will rewrite a number of files in your module, so be prepared for breaking changes.
 Have a backup, and test your upgraded module.

-1. Open the Terminal
-2. `cd` into your module folder
+1. Open the Terminal, and `cd` into your module folder
-3. Run the following.
+2. Run the following.
 To save time, just copy-paste the whole block, including the comment at the end.

     ```bash
     curl -fsS https://raw.githubusercontent.com/cdig/cd-module-template/v2/dist/package.json > package.json